johnstonematt/atlas-project/README.md

 # ATLAS Project
+### Running the Notebooks
+My analysis is split into two parts (as the notebooks were getting quite long).
+The first part

 As far as I know, I did not add any extra dependencies besides that already included in your original repository.
 However, just in case, I've included a requirements file.